-What does edgy mean when considering short haircuts?
+What does edgy mean when considering haircuts?
 What’s considered wacky to us could be completely normal to you.
 Johnny down the street thinks that rainbow colored hair’s the funniest thing he’s ever heard of.
 Meanwhile, Jane from work has worn her’s like that for years.

 Buzzcut all over is still edgy territory but can represent a compromise, especially above the ear on one side (blonde picture).

 Mullets always existed without ever being over popular, that’s exactly why they’re edgy.
-We’re not talking Billy Ray Cyrus’ tastes but if your hair looks nice shaggy, it might amaze you to discover how pretty a mullet derivative turns out.
+We’re not talking Billy Ray Cyrus’ tastes but if your mane looks nice shaggy, it might amaze you to discover how pretty a mullet derivative turns out.
 Check this out, the mullet is on the comeback.
 Upon further research for this article, we found ourselves envying the girls who pull them off.
 Another thing that makes mullets so edgy is they don’t work for everyone.

 Punk subculture first adopted spikes during the seventies when there were limits to options and imagination.
 Technological advances have paved the path to more varied, versatile designs.
 Punks often kept spikes in place with glue, nowadays styling products are more sophisticated allowing the wearer to flip from edgy to presentable.
-That’s the ultimate ideal, it turns out, edginess on tap, and the option to reverse when events and situations dictate.
+That’s the ultimate ideal, it turns out, edginess on tap, and the option of hitting reverse when events and situations dictate.

 Finally, sometimes bangs make a haircut.
 When you cover up a large portion of your face, you’re bound to look angry or even untrustworthy.
 This doesn’t mean you have to be an angry person, but it’s the effect you get.
 Frequently found on stroppy teenagers, which is why it’s so edgy on adults.
 Forever young?
 Bangs might be an idea.